Listen to Norse tunes while you review information about this course.

 And if you did well, you may be selected to be trained as a Berserkr...
 AKA Crazy Víkingr, Master of all things Víkingr, and independent instructor.

-Before you apply for Hersir training, make sure you have reached the Hirðmaðr (aka Víkingr Trainee) level.
-Earning the Hirðmaðr designation does not guarantee you'll get Hersir training, but it is required to even look at the possibility of receiving actual field training.
+Before you apply for Hersir camp, make sure you have reached the Hirðmaðr (aka Víkingr Trainee) level.
+Earning the Hirðmaðr designation does not guarantee you'll get Hersir camp, but it is required to even look at the possibility of receiving actual field training.

 Once you do earn the Hirðmaðr level, and once you are very fit, motivated, as well as committed, you can apply, and we can start talking...
 Deeds, no words...